-The mean incremental share of annual energy investments to stay well below 2°C is 0.36% (between 0.2-1%) of global GDP between 2016 and 2035.
-Since total world investment (also called gross fixed capital formation (GFCF)) is about 24% of global GDP, the estimated incremental energy investments between a baseline and a 1.5°C transition would be approximately 1.5% (between 0.8-4.2%) of projected total world investments.
-As the higher ends of these ranges reflect pessimistic assumptions in 1.5°C-consistent pathways on technological change, the implementation of policies to accelerate technical change (see the remainder of Section 4.4.5) could lower the probability of higher incremental investment.
+The mean incremental share of annual mitigation investments to stay well below 2°C is 0.36% (between 0.2-1%) of global Gross Domestic Product (GDP) over 2015-2035.
+Since Gross Fixed Capital Formation (GFCF) is about 24% of global GDP, the estimated incremental energy investments between a baseline and a 1.5°C transition would be approximately 1.5% (between 0.8-4.2%) of projected total world investments.
+Given the uncertainty in these estimates, decision-makers could lower the probability of the most pessimistic assumptions by implementing policies to accelerate technical change (Section 4.4.5).